 Remote work forms a component of most office jobs in South Africa.
 You may even have employees who access your systems from home.
 Remote work arrangements can be a great option to help staff with their work/life balance.
 Or you can solve space issues by having less staff on the premises.

 But having all of those separate devices accessing your network can prove a nightmare for network security.
 Any of them could act as a door to let malware and other problems onto your system.
+This is where endpoint protection comes in!

 Often, when a device compromises your network, the result isn’t an influx of hackers into your system.
 Instead, you’re likely to find yourself fighting off malware.
 Excessive demands on the server’s resources from this malware lead to downtime.
 That might prevent you from dealing with customer service issues or support tickets.
 And that leads to unhappy or frustrated customers.